M&A activity in Israel shifts beyond high tech

-TEL AVIV (Reuters) - When one of China’s biggest food companies was looking to boost its dairy output it turned to Israel’s tiny market, paying about $1.1 billion for control of the country’s largest food maker.
+TEL AVIV, May 14 (Reuters) - When one of China’s biggest food companies was looking to boost its dairy output it turned to Israel’s tiny market, paying about $1.1 billion for control of the country’s largest food maker.

 Even though the company Tnuva is focused on the Israeli market, China’s Bright Food was attracted to its efficiency in milk production and cutting-edge technology in quality control for use in China, where demand for dairy products is surging.